apache/tvm-rfcs/rfcs/0089-relax-upstreaming.md

 During lowering, this call won't get translated into destination passing style, because it is impossible to obtain the shape information and pre-allocate the memory.
 Instead, they are directly translated to calls that allocate and return the result tensor.

-- `R.unique` can be mapped to a runtime PackedFunc calls that takes in an NDArray x and perform an unique operation.
+- `R.unique` can be mapped to a runtime PackedFunc call that takes in an NDArray x and perform an unique operation.
     - We can even dispatch to common runtime libraries such as `torch.unique`, for exmaple the above `R.unique(x)` can be lowered to `call_packed(”torch.unique”, x)`.

 These features are supported by Relax VM as PackedFunc calls that return TVM Object.
 We can bring the tensors from no shape computation land to the shape-aware land using match_shape.
 The no shape computation is by no means the most effective way to handle things.
 It is necessary for cases like data-dependent calculation and interfaces with external libs that have weaker shape information.

 ## D2: ****Dataflow block as a first-class construct****

 Most machine learning models can be represented with a **pure**/**side-effect-free** computational graph.
-An operation is pure or side-effect free ****if: it only reads from its inputs and returns the result via its output, it will not change other parts of the program (such as incrementing a global counter).
+An operation is pure or side-effect free if: it only reads from its inputs and returns the result via its output, it will not change other parts of the program (such as incrementing a global counter).

 A **dataflow graph** means every operation inside is **side-effect free** and there are no **control flows** (such as if-then-else).
 A **dataflow block** is a way for us to mark the dataflow graph regions of the program in Relax.
 Specifically, all the operations under the dataflow block are side-effect-free and do not contain control flows (control flow is an advanced semantic that most pass writers do not consider).
 Outside a dataflow block, operations can contain side effects (for example doing in-place weight update during model training) and control flow.
 The program below is an example program that contains two dataflow blocks.